lsst-dm/dmtn-271/index.rst

   Instead it just has string task labels that can be looked up in a :class:`~lsst.pipe.base.Pipeline` or :class:`~lsst.pipe.base.pipeline_graph.PipelineGraph`, which are stored as regular butler datasets in the same :attr:`~lsst.daf.butler.CollectionType.RUN` collection as the quanta they correspond to.

 - Its interface is designed to allow implemenations to load the the :class:`~lsst.daf.butler.DataCoordinate` and :class:`~lsst.daf.butler.DatasetRef` information associated with a node only on demand.
-  Our profiling has shown that saving and loading that information constitutes the vast majority of the time it takes to serialize and deserialize graphs, and we want to give future implementations to simply not do a lot of that work unless it's actually needed.
+  Our profiling has shown that saving and loading that information constitutes the vast majority of the time it takes to serialize and deserialize graphs, and we want to give future implementations the freedom to simply not do a lot of that work unless it's actually needed.
-  We expect a lot of provenance use cases to involve traversing a large graph but only requiring details about a small subset of the nodes.
+  We expect many provenance use cases to involve traversing a large graph while only requiring details about a small subset of the nodes.

 - It records status for each node via the new :class:`QuantumStatus` and :class:`DatasetStatus` enums.
   These are not intended to provide human-readable error reports - this is a known gap in this proposal I'd like to resolve later - but they do provide a sufficiently rich set of states to represent human-driven *responses* to errors during processing as state transitions (e.g. :meth:`PipelineWorkspaceButler.accept_failed_quanta`, :meth:`~PipelineWorkspaceButler.poison_successful_quanta`, and :meth:`~PipelineWorkspaceButler.reset_quanta`), as well as a way to record those responses in provenance.